JensSchrader/optimization/Old Exams/18reexam/18reexam.md

 The gradient of $f$ is $\nabla f$, which is a vector of the partial derivates of the variables.

-[Symbolab](https://www.symbolab.com/solver/partial-derivative-calculator) can give the partial derivatives.
+[Emath Help](https://www.emathhelp.net/calculators/calculus-3/gradient-calculator/?f=x*y-x&p=x%2Cy%3D1%2C2&steps=on) can solve first part i.e. the partial derivatives.

 $$\nabla f(x_1,x_2)=
     \begin{bmatrix}